JavaScript / TypeScript SDK

 Sessions group events by a shared session ID, letting you trace a user’s journey through your app.

-// Start a session for a user
+// Start a session

-// Log events within the session
+// Log events — they're automatically tagged with the active session ID

-session.info('Product page viewed', { productId: 'prod_xyz' });
+logger.info('Product page viewed', { productId: 'prod_xyz' });

-session.info('Added to cart', { productId: 'prod_xyz', quantity: 2 });
+logger.info('Added to cart', { productId: 'prod_xyz', quantity: 2 });

-session.error('Checkout failed', { reason: 'card_declined' });
+logger.error('Checkout failed', { reason: 'card_declined' });

-// End the session
+// End the session (flushes pending events and clears the session ID)

 Sessions appear on the Sessions page in the dashboard.